(The Man Who Shot) Liberty Valance

-"(The Man Who Shot) Liberty Valance" is a song written by Burt Bacharach and Hal David, which was released by Gene Pitney in 1962.
+"(The Man Who Shot) Liberty Valance" is a song written by Burt Bacharach and Hal David, which was released by Gene Pitney in May 1962.
 It spent 13 weeks on the Billboard Hot 100 chart, peaking at No. 4, while reaching No. 2 on Canada's CHUM Hit Parade, and No. 4 on New Zealand's "Lever Hit Parade".

-Although it was not used in the film, The Man Who Shot Liberty Valance, there is disagreement about whether the song had been intended to appear in it.
-Nevertheless, Pitney has stated that the recording session was paid for by Paramount, and that it was midway through the effort when he found out that the song was not going to be included in the film; one of the orchestra members told him that the movie had been released.
-Session drummer Gary Chester plays on the recording.
+The song was not used in the film, The Man Who Shot Liberty Valance, and there is disagreement about whether that had ever been intended.
+Nevertheless, Pitney stated that the recording session was paid for by Paramount, and it was midway through the session that he found out the song would not be included in the film, when one of the orchestra members told him that the movie had been released already.
+Session drummer Gary Chester played on the recording.

 The Pitney and the Jimmie Rodgers versions of the song are noted for a solo violin that plays in the upper register.
-Both versions are noteworthy for the chorus, where a quick half-second strike on the tympani is heard, depicting the gun shots, which go:
+Both versions are also noteworthy for the chorus, in which a quick half-second strike on the tympani is heard, depicting the gun shots: